zeyap/LMCheck-tracking-app/documents/milestone2-interview,persona,project theme/README.md

 **We decided to interview 4 individuals per target audience.**

-We collected data from 12 individuals.
+We collected data from 12 individuals through interviews.

+Interview Questions and Analysis is [here](milestone2-documents/interview.pdf).
+All interview notes are stored in [meeting pics](meeting pics) folder as well.

-After collecting the data, we made affinity diagrams and pictures of digrams are stored in meeting pics folder.
+After collecting the data, we made *affinity diagrams* to look for related response across interviewers for each question.
+Pictures of digrams are stored in [meeting pics](meeting pics) folder.

-Interview Questions and Analysis is here([PDF](milestone2-documents/interview.pdf))

-All interview notes are stored in meeting pics folder as well.

 ## Value Propositions